TheJavaCoder/Capstone/GameSystemObjects Documentation.md

 #### PlayerItemActionModel
-Holds a enumerator and class.
+Holds an enumerator and class.
 **PlayerItemActionModel** - Class that holds data for communicating actions players take on certain task. enum **Action** - Represents possible actions for each task.